 - Follow up

-Sydney Cancer Genetics bulk bills for Telehealth appointments.
-That means there is no gap or out of pocket expenses if you have a medicare card.
+Sydney Cancer Genetic has been bulk billing all patients who are eligible under MBS item 112 since 2013.
+This covers regional and rural patients as well as all of Tasmania and the Northern Territory.
+It means there is no gap or out of pocket expenses if you have a medicare card.

 Telehealth consults can be organised almost anywhere in Australia (including islands) as long as there is a good internet connection.